Jerusha-Manoj/Jerusha-Manoj.github.io/_posts/2023-06-14-project-Vision-Board.markdown

 -And more!</p><br>

 ### I Will Mentality!
+<p>In order to make this app happen, I will have a growth mindset and not a fixed one.
+That starts with saying I will!<br>
-<p>-I will set clear and achievable goals for the app, focusing on key features like the virtual vision board, goal tracking, to-do lists, and end-of-year summary.
+-I will set clear and achievable goals for the app, focusing on key features like the virtual vision board, goal tracking, to-do lists, and other features.
 I'll create a prioritized list of functionalities to guide my development process.<br>

 -I will dedicate time to learning Xcode, Apple's user-friendly development environment for iOS apps.
 I'll take advantage of beginner-friendly online tutorials, video courses, and documentation to build a solid foundation in using Xcode.<br>